-In July 2017, Tom Walker of Jones Lang LaSalle invited Triflex to carry out a site survey to the 6,500m² roof at the Captain Cook Square shopping centre in Middlesbrough.
+In July 2017, Tom Walker of Jones Lang LaSalle invited Triflex to carry out a site survey of the 6,500m² roof at the Captain Cook Square shopping centre in Middlesbrough.

-The existing substrate comprised of a 20-year-old single-ply membrane which had surpassed its service life and had begun to deteriorate, visibly splitting at the seams and in detailed areas.
-These issues can be common in single-ply roofs that are near the end of their life.
-Years of exposure to UV and weathering can cause shrinkage and subsequently create adhesion issues.
-Without a new waterproofing membrane it was clear that the roof would start to ingress water, which could cause damage to the retail outlets below.
+The existing waterproofing comprised of a 20 year old PVC single-ply membrane which was at the end of its service life, deteriorating generally with visible splits at the laps and in detailed areas.
+These issues can be common in all single-ply roofs that are near the end of their life and particularly common in plasticised membranes.
+Years of exposure to UV, thermal cycling and weathering can cause shrinkage and tension in the membrane, which will focus on weaknesses in laps, seams and at details.
+Without a new waterproofing membrane it was clear that further water ingress would occur and likely cause damage to the retail outlets below.

-A full on-site investigation was carried out by the Triflex Field Technician Team.
-During the investigation a number of tests were conducted to aid the specification process, including core, peel adhesion and a plasticiser migration tests.
+A full and detailed on-site investigation was carried out by the Triflex Field Technician Team.
+During the investigations a number of tests were conducted to aid the specification process, including core tests, peel adhesion tests and the removal of samples for laboratory plasticiser migration tests.

-Core tests involve removing a ‘core’ from the roof substrate to establish the existing roofs build-up.
-It also allows us to reveal whether there are any underlying or undetected issues.
-In this case the build-up consisted of a concrete foundation, insulation and a single-ply waterproofing membrane.
-The core also revealed that the insulation was still in a good condition and would not require replacement.
+Core tests involve carefully removing a ‘core’ or section from the roof to establish the existing roofs build-up above the primary substrate.
+It allows us to reveal whether the build-up is consistent across a number of core locations, whether there are any underlying or undetected issues and allows indicative calculations to determine whether there is a condensation risk and the approximate U-Value of the existing build-up .
+In this case the build-up consisted of a concrete deck, PIR insulation and the approximately 1.2mm thick single-ply waterproofing membrane.
+The cores revealed that the insulation was still in a good condition and would not require replacement.

-One year after the testing had been completed, the client confirmed that funding for the project had been received.
-Thanks to the in-depth survey and testing provided, we were invited to present a project specification for a roof overlay solution based on the findings of our testing.
+One year after the testing had been completed, Jones Lang LaSalle confirmed that funding for the project had been received.
+Thanks to the in-depth survey and testing provided, Triflex were invited to present a project specification proposal for the roof overlay based on the findings of our testing.
 At this point Triflex Authorised Contracting Partners, Central Roofing and Building Services Ltd. were brought on to the project.

-Triflex ProTect was specified to overlay the single-ply roof.
-Triflex ProTect is a fleece reinforced system.
-It is fully compatible with single-ply and provides a seamless, reliable waterproofing membrane.
-The system is totally cold applied, rapid curing, including being rainproof in as little as 30 minutes and can be installed in temperatures down to 0°C. This allows works to be completed throughout the cold winter months.
-Triflex ProTect is also BBA certified and is expected under normal service conditions to provide durable roof waterproofing with a service life in excess of 25 years.
+The solvent-free Triflex ProTect system was specified to overlay the single-ply roof.
+Triflex ProTect is a fully fleece reinforced system based on the most advanced PMMA resins.
+The BBA and ETA certified system is fully compatible with single-ply membranes and provides a seamless, reliable waterproofing membrane proven to perform on this challenging substrate.
+The system is totally cold applied, rapid curing, including being rainproof in as little as 30 minutes and can be installed in temperatures down to 0°C allowing works to be completed throughout the cold winter months.

 Detailed areas needed a specialist solution.
-Triflex ProDetail and Triflex ProFibre were specified to waterproof all details and penetrations.
-Triflex ProDetail is a fleece reinforced system, with a thixotropic formula that allows it to be installed onto vertical and even inverted surfaces.
-It is ideal for waterproofing upstands, gutters and roof penetrations.
-Triflex ProFibre is a detailing waterproofing system that contains individual fibres within the resin, when applied they interlock to provide additional strength.
-It is ideally suited to extremely complex details and penetrations that are either not possible to waterproof with Triflex ProDetail or are in hard to reach areas and impractical to fleece reinforce.
+The solvent-free Triflex ProDetail and Triflex ProFibre were specified to waterproof all details and penetrations.
+Triflex ProDetail is a fleece reinforced system, with a thixotropic formula that allows it to be installed onto vertical surfaces and is ideal for waterproofing upstands, gutters and roof penetrations.
+Triflex ProFibre is a detailing waterproofing system that contains individual fibres within the resin, when applied they interlock to provide additional tensile strength and resilience.
+It is ideally suited to extremely complex details and those that are difficult to access.

-On-site works commended in September 2019, initially the heavy rain experienced in late September and early October restricted progress, but the rapid cure of the Triflex materials and suitability to be installed in low temperatures helped to keep the project on track.
+On-site works commended in late 2019, with the rapid curing of the Triflex materials and suitability to be installed in low temperatures without an extension of cure time helping to keep the project on track.
 James Bartlett of Central Roofing & Building Services Ltd. commented “The Triflex waterproofing systems were easy to install and this helped to keep the project on track.
 The support provided by the team at Triflex is exceptional and this added to the smooth running of the job in order to complete it within the time scales and working parameters.
 This product was very effective for a single ply roof and I look forward to using it again on other projects.
 I would highly recommend using Triflex in the future.”